 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
 I thank the minister for explaining that clearly.
 I know this hasn't been asked to the Minister of Family Services, but I think she heard it too.
-So please make sure you have Arviat in your thoughts in the 80 apprentices for the 40 units that are going to be built in Arviat.
-Thank you, Mr. Speaker.
+Please make sure you have Arviat in your thoughts in the 80 apprentices for the 40 units that are going to be built in Arviat this summer.
+Thank you.